-- 17. In September 2015, world leaders formulated the 2030 Agenda for Sustainable Development, which sets out an ambitious 15-year timeframe for achieving sustainable development and ending poverty, hunger and inequality.
+- 18. In September 2015, world leaders formulated the 2030 Agenda for Sustainable Development, which sets out an ambitious 15-year timeframe for achieving sustainable development and ending poverty, hunger and inequality.
 The Agenda situates humanitarian action within the broader context of human progress and development, with a clear focus on the most vulnerable people and a strong commitment to leaving no one behind.
 The Agenda is led and driven by Member States, global in coverage and universally applicable; its 17 global goals are integrated and indivisible.
-Each government will set its own national targets, guided by the global vision of the goals and adapted to the national context. - 18.
-WFP is devising a new and comprehensive planning architecture that will support its contribution to the 2030 Agenda.
-This work involves the formulation of a series of interrelated documents and processes, starting with the Strategic Plan (2017-2021), the Corporate Results Framework (CRF), the new approach to country strategic planning and a revamped financial framework.
-These comprehensive tools will equip WFP to design and deliver coherent, strategy-focused portfolios that maximize impact at the country level. - 19.
-The new Strategic Plan (2017-2021) provides the overall framework for WFP's contribution to achieving zero hunger.
-It prioritizes two goals SDG 2 on achieving zero hunger, and SDG 17 on partnering to support implementation of the 2030 Agenda while contributing to other SDGs depending on country contexts and national priorities.
-WFP has five Strategic Objectives, which relate to SDGs 2 and 17, and eight Strategic Results.
+Each government will set its own national targets, guided by the global vision of the goals and adapted to the national context. - 19.
+Ending hunger must be achieved in the context of increasingly complex and protracted humanitarian needs.
+WFP's dual mandate allows it to apply a development lens in its humanitarian response, and to align early recovery and development interventions accordingly.
+Experience across this dual mandate in both development and humanitarian contexts has allowed